Skip to main content

 Council enforcement

-Landlords must make sure a property meets minimum fitness and safety standards.
-If you do not carry out essential repairs, your tenants may ask environmental health to intervene.
+Make sure your property meets fitness and safety standards.
+Try to complete repairs as soon as possible.
+If you do not carry out repairs, your tenants may contact environmental health.

 Landlords must make sure a property meets minimum fitness and safety standards.